 Charter's Audit Committee appoints, retains, compensates and oversees the independent registered public accounting firm (subject, if applicable, to board of director and/or stockholder ratification), and approves in advance all fees and terms for the audit engagement and non-audit engagements where non-audit services are not prohibited by Section 10A of the Securities Exchange Act of 1934, as amended with respect to independent registered public accounting firms.
 Pre-approvals of non-audit services are sometimes delegated to a single member of Charter's Audit Committee.
-However, any pre-approvals made by Charter's Audit Committee 's designee are presented at Charter's Audit Committee's next regularly scheduled meeting.
-Charter's Audit Committee has an obligation to consult with management on these matters.
+However, any pre-approvals made by Charter's Audit Committee's next regularly scheduled meeting.
+Charter's Audit Committee has an obligation to consult with management o n these matters.
 Charter's Audit Committee approved 100% of the KPMG fees for the years ended December 31, 2009 and 2008.
 Each year, including 2009, with respect to the proposed audit engagement, Charter's Audit Committee reviews the proposed risk assessment process in establishing the scope of examination and the reports to be rendered.